nishantguvvada/rust-book/README.md

 - Expressions can be part of a statement (example: 6 is an expression in let y = 6; that evaluates to the value 6)
 - Calling a function is an expression.
 A function without any return value returns a unit ().
 - Calling a macro is an expression, a scope block created with curly brackets is an expression.

-- Statements are line of code that do not give a value.
-- Expressions return a value or a result
-- An expression with a semicolon is converted to a statement
+- Expressions do not include ending semicolons.
+An expression with a semicolon is converted to a statement.
+It will not return a value.

+#### Functions with Return Values

+- We must declare return type after an arrow.
+- In Rust, the return value of the function = the value of the final expression in the block of the body of a function.
-- The last expression in the function should not have a semicolon
+- Functions return the last expression implicitly.

 ---